asteriation/acnh-eventflow-decompiler/README.md

 This outputs the decompiled evfls into `out/1.0.0`.

+There are also a handful of flags starting with `--r` (use `--help` for a full list) that control which decompiler passes are run.

 ## License

 This software is licensed under the terms of the MIT License.